+Do you need some tips on outdoor toy storage?
 Does your backyard sometimes look like a junk yard?
 Balls, ropes, toys, and random stuff hide the grass.
 And yet, the kids still complain there’s nothing to do outside.

-Find some toy buckets
+First, find some toy buckets

 Figure out where you’ll keep the containers